 Manifest-Based Access to DICOM Objects (MADO)

-Candidate Euridice Specification
+Euridice Specification

 The EURIDICE Initiative and the IHE MADO Profile